-Introduction: Setup Raspberry Pi 3 (for OTA TV Tuner)
+Introduction: Setup Raspberry Pi 3

 This is not a generic Raspberry Pi setup, it is focused on being used as the basis for a multicast OTA TV Tuner system.
 Multicast OTA TV should not use Wi-Fi.
 So, it is not setup.
+The OTA setup in in this instructable.

 A Raspberry Pi Media Center must meet the following requirements: